SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-lead.md

 <figcaption></figcaption>
 </figure>

+### Document tabs

-### At the top of the page you will be able to find various tabs with information about this Lead
+At the top of the page, you will be able to find various tabs with information about this Lead:

 - **Feed** - All the stages and comments related to the Lead.
 - **Activities** - List of existing activities belonging to this Lead.